-Plastic waste is a big issue today, and we want to talk about this here.
-We care a lot about our planet and want to inspire people to change their lifestyle towards a more sustainable way of living.
-We made that decision a few years ago and are continually learning and getting better at living more sustainable.
-This lifestyle makes us very happy and motivated to work on ourselves constantly.
-On our blog, we want to share our knowledge and give you some tips on how to work on your footprint.
+Plastic waste and thereby, plastic pollution is a big issue today.
+We care a lot about our planet, and therefore, we want to inspire people to change their lifestyle towards a more sustainable way of living.
+We made the decision to live a sustainable lifestyle a few years ago and are continually learning and getting better at it.
+This way of life makes us very happy and motivated to work on ourselves continuously.
+In this post, we want to share our knowledge and give you some tips on how to reduce your plastic waste.

 Plastic pollution affects our mother nature, especially the oceans.
 Of the 260 million tons of plastic, the world produces each year, about 10 percent ends up in the Ocean, according to a Greenpeace report.
 This has terrible consequences for wildlife as well as for humans.
 Fish and other marine animals, as well as seabirds, get injured and killed from plastic, and many species could go extinct because of that.
 Besides that, the plastic pollution poisons the ocean with toxic substances such as Bisphenol.
 This toxic makes the animals sick that live in the sea but also us humans because if you eat fish and other marine animals you eat the toxins too.
 The plastic pollution ending up in the ocean are among other plastic bottles, fishing nets, plastic bags, toothbrushes, straws, other one way plastic for food or packaging.

 First of all, we have to realize the power that we have as consumers and start to overthink what we buy.
 When it comes to plastic pollution, we have to stop buying products that are packed in plastic for no reason like, for example, fruits and veggies.
-For us, one very effective way is to buy our groceries in the markets and in a bulk store where you can bring your own packaging.
-We go to our favorite bulk store and the markets every Saturday and bring our own packaging, which includes:
+For us, one very effective way to reduce our plastic waste is to buy our groceries in the farmers market and in a bulk store where you can bring your own packaging.

 - Reusable bag to carry your purchase